ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please provide extended public key on the ledger device ***
 ```

-On the ledger a `Provide Extended Public Key` window is going to be active.
-Navigate to the ledger `Accept`
+On the Ledger a `Provide Extended Public Key` window is going to be active.
+Navigate to the Ledger `Accept`
-window by using the ledger's right button, and then authorize the request by pressing both left and
+window by using the Ledger's right button, and then authorize the request by pressing both left and
 right buttons.

 ```text